liuw123/yesidosvc/API_DOCUMENTATION.md

 - Automatically resizes images to max 1440px while maintaining aspect ratio
 - Generates unique filename with timestamp and UUID
 - Uploads to Tencent COS and stores metadata in database
+- Extracts major color from image using ColorThief algorithm
 - If marked as primary cover, automatically unmarks other primary covers

 ### 2. Delete Cover Picture